VictorGrig/Arduino-VGA-adapter/README.md

 **WARNING**

 You HAVE to debug your code with oscilloscope because VGA-signal is time-sensitive.
-Unfortunately I had no successful attempt to change original pinout and that's why new one below for Uno:
+Unfortunately I had no successful attempt to change original pinout and that's why new one below for **Arduino Uno R3**:

 Board|Register|Title   |PCB
 :----|:-------|:-------|:--